19hours/sg-statutes/Acts/Legal Profession Act.md

 (i) a constituent Singapore law practice of a Joint Law Venture;

-(ii) a Singapore law practice which is a member of a Formal Law Alliance; or
+(ii) a Singapore law practice which is a member of a Formal Law Alliance;

+[8/2011 wef 03/05/2011]

 (iii) a solicitor practising in —

 (A) a constituent foreign law practice or constituent Singapore law practice of a Joint Law Venture; or

-(B) a foreign law practice or Singapore law practice which is a member of a Formal Law Alliance;
+(B) a foreign law practice or Singapore law practice which is a member of a Formal Law Alliance; or

+(iv) a foreign lawyer registered under section 130I;

 [8/2011 wef 03/05/2011]

-(e) to prescribe the qualifications, experience and expertise required of a foreign lawyer for eligibility to apply for registration under section 130I, 130J or 130K;
+(e) to prescribe the qualifications, experience and expertise required of a foreign lawyer for eligibility to apply for registration under section 130I or 130K;

-(f) to prescribe the conditions that a foreign lawyer registered under section 130I, 130J or 130K must comply with;

-(g) to specify the type of Singapore law practice at which a foreign lawyer registered under section 130J or 130K may practise, including the areas of practice of the Singapore law practice;

 [8/2011 wef 03/05/2011]

+(f) to prescribe the conditions that a foreign lawyer registered under section 130I or 130K must comply with;

+[8/2011 wef 03/05/2011]

+(g) to specify the type of Singapore law practice at which a foreign lawyer registered under section 130I or 130K may practise, including the areas of practice of the Singapore law practice;

+[8/2011 wef 03/05/2011]

-(h) to prescribe the institutions of higher learning and the qualifications conferred thereby which may be recognised for the purposes of section 130Ior 130J;
+(h) to prescribe the institutions of higher learning and the qualifications conferred thereby which may be recognised for the purposes of section 130I;

-(i) to provide that a foreign lawyer referred to in section 130I or 130J must take and pass such qualifying examinations as the Attorney-General may require, and to provide for such examinations to be administered and conducted by a panel of examiners as provided in the rules;

-(j) to provide that a foreign lawyer referred to in section 130I or 130J must successfully complete such modules in such courses of instruction as the Attorney-General may require;
+[8/2011 wef 03/05/2011]

+(i) to prescribe the courses of instruction, and the subjects therein, which a foreign lawyer must attend and satisfactorily complete before he can be registered under section 130I;

+[8/2011 wef 03/05/2011]

+(j) to prescribe the examinations which a foreign lawyer must pass before he can be registered under section 130I;

+[8/2011 wef 03/05/2011]

 (k) to specify the minimum standard of attainment to be achieved by a foreign lawyer in relation to the qualifications referred to in paragraph (h), examinations referred to in paragraph (i) or courses referred to in paragraph (j);

-(l) to require a foreign lawyer referred to in section 130I or 130J to have practised as a partner, a director or an employee in a Singapore law practice for a minimum period, and to specify any requirements as to the type of Singapore law practice at which the foreign lawyer must have practised, including any area of practice of the Singapore law practice;
+(l) to require a foreign lawyer referred to in section 130I to have practised as a partner, a director or an employee in a Singapore law practice for a minimum period, and to specify any requirements as to the type of Singapore law practice at which the foreign lawyer must have practised, including any area of practice of the Singapore law practice;

+[8/2011 wef 03/05/2011]

 (m) to prescribe any condition for eligibility to apply for any licence, registration or approval under this Part;

 (n) to provide, without prejudice to the generality of section 130P, for the making of any application for any licence, registration or approval under this Part, or for the renewal of any such licence, registration or approval, and for all other related matters;

-(o) to provide for the payment of fees for any application for, issue of or renewal of any licence under this Part, or any application for or renewal of any registration or approval under this Part, and for all other related matters;
+(o) to provide for —

+(i) the payment of fees for —

+(A) any application for, issue of or renewal of any licence under this Part;

+(B) any application for or renewal of any registration or approval under this Part; and

+(C) any matter related or incidental to any such application, issue or renewal; and

+(ii) all other matters related thereto;

+[8/2011 wef 03/05/2011]

 (p) to provide for the cancellation, suspension or revocation of any licence, registration or approval under this Part;